nutella-framework/docs/getting_started/tutorial_10.md

 # Data analysis
 <img src="images/dev_process_7.png" width="200" align="right">

+## Retrieving data a posteriori
 Once students and teachers used our application, there will be plenty of data for us to analyze.
-In order to retrieve those data we have to...

-## Retrieving data a posteriori
+In order to retrieve those data we simply have to head to the MongoDB that was running on the same machine where nutella served the application.
+Using your favorite tool, I dig [Robomongo](http://robomongo.org/), connect to the database called `nutella` and to the collection called `dump`.
+That's it

 Bulk APIs